pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-02.md

 ## 00: Prologue

 This exercise is giving us some useful pointers regarding the infection.<br>
-As 2 log files are given we can quicker get to the infection source.
+As 2 log files are given we can quicker get to the infection source.<br>

 ![00.alerts.png](assets/images/pcap-express/project.02/00.alerts.png)